 Consumer finance is huge.
 While much attention is paid to so-called "high finance," consumer finance accounts for the majority of transactions worldwide via both formal and informal services.

-Annual retail banking revenues amount to around \$3.4 trillion.1 According to the World Bank, global remittances reached \$401 billion in 2012.2 In 2012 there were around 333 billion non-cash payment transactions, and m-payment transactions are expected to reach 28.9 billion in 2014.3 http://web.worldbank.org/wBS11E/EXTERNAL/TOPICS/0,,contentMDK:21924020~pagePK:5105988~piPK:360 975~theSitePK:214971,00.html
+Annual retail banking revenues amount to around \$3.4 trillion. i According to the World Bank, global remittances reached \$401 billion in 2012.ii and m-payment transactions are expected to reach 28.9 billion in 2014. $^{\mbox{\tiny iii}}$

+The World Payments Report 2013 states that in 2012 there were around 333 billion non-cash payment transactions,

 At least as important as revenue and transaction figures are the numbers of people served.
-There are around 5 billion adults around the world using financial services, of which approximately 2.5 billion adults worldwide are without a formal bank account.4 Virtually all adults in the world-and many minors-consume financial products and services.
+There are around 5 billion adults around the world using financial services, of which approximately 2.5 billion adults worldwide are without a formal bank account.iv Virtually all adults in the world and many minors-consume financial products and services.